 UPD maintains a combined Daily Crime and Fire Log of all incidents reported to it.
 This includes all alleged criminal incidents reported that occur on campus, in areas patrolled by the UPD, in noncampus buildings or properties, on the public property running through or immediately adjacent to campus.
 As a combined log, it also includes fire-related incidents, including all reported fires in on-campus student housing facilities.
 The Daily Crime and Fire Log will post the previous days approved incidents daily at 5:30 p.m., Monday - Friday.
 All weekend incidents will post on Monday.
-Case numbers with prefix "CSA" are incidents that are reported to a Campus Security Authority other than UPD.
+Case numbers with prefix "CSA" are incidents that are reported directly to the Clery Act Coordinator via the Campus Security Authority online reporting form.
+Other incidents gathered for Clery statistical purposes reported by individuals or agencies other than University Police, are listed using separate prefixes and incident codes.
+More information about case number prefixes can be found here: <a href="mailto:police.wvu.edu/clery-act/crime-and-fire-log/understanding-the-crime-and-fire-log/u

 The Daily Crime and Fire Log includes the incident type, date incident is reported, date and time of occurrence, and general location of each reported incident type, as well as the disposition of the incident, if this information is known.
 UPD posts specific incidents in the Daily Crime Log within two (2) business days of receiving a report of an incident and reserves the right to exclude reports from a log in certain circumstances as permitted by law.
-The most current 90 days of information are available online at the UPD web page here: https://police.wvu.edu/clery-act/campus-safety/crime-log.
+The most current 90 days of information are available online at the UPD web page here: police.wvu.edu/clery-act/crime-and-fire-log.
 Additionally, a kiosk is available in the main lobby of the UPD Building located at 992 Elmer Prince Drive to review the crime log at any time.